robenkleene/windowpane/README.md

 I use [FastScripts](https://red-sweater.com/fastscripts/) for this, but [Keyboard Maestro](https://www.keyboardmaestro.com/main/) or [Alfred](https://www.alfredapp.com/) should work too.

-Theoretically, OS X's built-in Services system would be able to act as a keyboard shortcut listener as well, but in practice it doesn't work because Services run as the frontmost application.
+Theoretically, OS X's built-in Services system should also be able to act as a keyboard shortcut listener, but in practice it doesn't work because Services run as the frontmost application.
 Therefore, they can't manipulate window the size and position of windows unless access for assistive devices is enabled for *every application*.

 ## Installation